 Justine owns and directs At One Yoga, MendoVeda Ayurveda and Nataraj West Classical Indian Dance Company.
 She holds a PhD in Cultural Anthropology from UC Riverside (with an emphasis in Indian dance and South Asian embodied philosophy), a Master's degree in Dance Studies from Mills College, a Master's degree in Anthropology and a B.A. in World Dance from Hampshire College.
 Because of her intensive, long term in situ training in India, Justine's approach to yoga is both intellectual and intuitive.
 She seeks to infuse contemporary yogic practices with their foundational practices as described in Hindu and Buddhist texts.
 Justine is a long-time yoga practitioner (her mother began studying yoga when she was pregnant and continued with Justine when she was a child).
 Justine is also an E- RYT-800 (Experience Registered Yoga Alliance Teacher).
 She has trained at Yoga West under students of Yogi Bhajan and under well-known Hatha Yogi Scott Miller at Western Yoga College (www.westernyogacollege.com) where she is now faculty.
 She has also studied yogic texts and practices with several masters in India including Pandit Sri Kumar.
 During her education she has extensively studied anatomy and kinesiology as these subjects apply to dance and yoga.
 She has also received training from Guru Ranjanaa Devi in classical Indian Odissi dance since 1996 and has performed as a principle dancer with Nataraj Dance Company at many venues with in the United States, India, Japan and elsewhere.
 From 2003-2004 Justine had Fulbright Grant in India where she intensively studied Mohinniyattam classical dance at Kerala Kalamandalam.
 She returned to India to continue her studies in 2005 for four months and then again from 2007-2008 under the auspices of an American Institute for Indian Studies Fellowship.
 During this time she studied classical dance and yoga philosophy and texts.
 She is currently undertaking an intensive study of Hathayogapradipika and Patanjali Yoga Sutras.
 Justine is also an Ayurvedic Practitioner and teaches and practices Ayurvedic methods of wellness for body, mind and spirit.
 Via her practice of Ayurveda she also teaches Healing Light Yoga.
 For more information and complete CV visit www.justinelemos.com or www.mendoveda.com

 Sara has traveled, lived and studied throughout the world; exploring many different styles of yoga, meditation, Breathwork, sound healing, and self-empowerment.
-She received her 200hr Mystical Yoga Teacher Training in Guatemala through the School Yoga Institute and additional training in Stand Up Paddle Board Yoga in Bali.
-Since then she has taught in Mendocino, Sri Lanka, Cambodia, and her hometown of Wisconsin.
-As a certified Holistic Health Coach and Therapeutic Breathwork practitioner she believes that we all have the ability to tap into our inner healer for guidance and optimum radiant health!
-Sara’s influence from Tibetan and Shamanic practices are brought into her classes connecting breath with the natural rhythms of our bodies and nature.
-She hopes to guide others through a practice that allows for self appreciation, gratitude, compassion and inner peace.
+She received her 200hr Mystical Yoga Teacher Training in Guatemala through the School Yoga Institute and Stand Up Paddle Board Yoga in Bali.
+She is also certified in Therapeutic Breathwork from Transformations USA and Holistic Health Coaching from INN.
+Since then she has taught in Cambodia, Sri Lanka, California and her hometown of Wisconsin.
+Sara’s influence from Tibetan and Qigong practices are brought into her classes by connecting breath with the natural rhythms of our bodies and nature.
+She also incorporates sound healing with crystal bowls, flutes and chimes to restore physical and emotional well-being.
+Sara hopes to guide others through a practice that allows for self appreciation, gratitude, compassion and inner peace.